-With your support, we will ensure that if countries agree to control trade of both species of mako sharks at the convention of CITES CoP18*, to be held in Geneva from 17 to 28 August, then they are duty-bound to follow through with commitments to actively reduce fishing pressure on these overfished shark species.
+Now that Member Countries to the Convention on International Trade in Endangered Species (CITES) have agreed to control trade of both species of mako sharks at the 18th Conference of the Parties to CITES in August 2019, your voice and support helps us ensure that they follow through with commitments to also actively reduce fishing pressure on these overfished shark species.

-Succeeding at CITES – achieving the makos Appendix II listing - will give Project AWARE and our Shark League partners more ammo to get top fishing nations - the EU (particularly Spain and Portugal), US, Japan, Brazil, Morocco and Canada – to ban the retention of Atlantic shortfin mako sharks immediately, as advised by fisheries scientists, and push for an Atlantic-wide fishing ban, where their populations have been severely depleted.
+Succeeding at CITES in August – achieving the makos Appendix II listing – now gives Project AWARE and our Shark League partners more ammo to get these top fishing nations - the EU (particularly Spain and Portugal), US, Japan, Brazil, Morocco and Canada – to ban the retention of Atlantic shortfin mako sharks immediately, as advised by fisheries scientists, and push for an Atlantic-wide fishing ban, where their populations have been severely depleted.

 Fisheries Ministers making decisions at ICCAT are all public servants, and we want to ensure that they hear, loud and clear, the message that the international dive community including over 23,000 #Divers4Makos supporters want them to hear; end to uncontrolled mako sharks fishing NOW!